-Athina has studied Restoration and Conservation of Antiquities and Works of Art at the UniWa, Athens and graduated with distinction from the MSc program Post industrial Design and Artistic Practices at the University of Thessaly, Volos.
+Athina has studied Restoration and Conservation of Antiquities and Works of Art at the UniWa, Athens and holds amaster degree in Post industrial Design and Artistic Practices from the University of Thessaly, Volos.

 Her practice is based on an artistic research method she has developed, merging her background in antiquity restoration, post industrial design and fine arts with the fields of the archeological excavation, biology, philosophy, science fiction and speculative design.

 Her research focus is on sites that are going through transition or a drastic change.

 Whether this is an industrial area, a natural disaster area or an archaeological excavation, she applies archaeological principles and methodologies to locate the elements involved and trace the connections between them.
 Focusing on the strange new balances and adaptation to change, she explores the new ecosystems that evolve while discussing material culture and the living landscape.